 Finally, if you’re like me, you’ll probably go a little crazy joining all the groups you can find.
 That’s cool… just don’t get overwhelmed.

-I’ve learned a few hacks to help management all the information and keep track of my share threads each day.
+I’ve learned a few hacks to help manage all the information and keep track of my share threads each day.

 I wish Facebook would create more organizational tools like folders for groups… a girl can dream, right?